18th CEMS Research Seminar 2021

 - Dominik Walzner, PhD student, University Cologne

 For questions related to the conference agenda and research topics do not hesitate to contact Mario Guajardo or Petr Kolar.
-For administrative matters like accommodation and payment, please contact cems-seminarwiso.uni-koeln.de.
+For administrative matters, please contact cems-seminarwiso.uni-koeln.de.